jorroll/reactive-forms-2-proposal/README.md

 # This is a proposal to improve `@angular/forms`

-It is tracked in issue .

 You can demo this proposal on stackblitz: https://stackblitz.com/github/thefliik/reactive-forms-2-proposal.

 The focus of this repo is on the API design, **_not_** this specific implementation.
 For example, this implementation has a dependency on lodash, a version included in Angular/forms would not want this dependency.

 If you like this proposal, and wish to update it, feel free to make PRs against this repo.
-Most discussion of the merits of this proposal would be better left in the associated angular repo issue.
+Most discussion of the merits of this proposal would be better left in the associated angular issue.

 ### Description